jg-rp/liquid/docs/language/filters.md

 `<string> | remove_first: <string>`

-Return the input with the first occurrence of the argument string removed.
+Return a copy of the input string with the first occurrence of the argument string removed.

 ```liquid
 {{ "I strained to see the train through the rain" | remove_first: "rain" }}